"On the right side of the tracks she was born and raised

 - Ryuuken Ishida and Kanae Katagiri.
 As an Echt, Ryuuken was a Quincy Blue Blood from one of the most powerful families alive and expected to marry another Echt.
 As a Gemischt, Kanae was Ryuuken's servant and bodyguard.
 Only when the Arranged Marriage plan falls through are Ryuuken's relatives willing to let him and Kanae Marry for Love.
 Kanae dies six years before the main story begins, targeted for her commoner status.

 - Naruto: Played with in regards to Naruto and Hinata.
 Hinata is (or was) the heiress of the Hyuuga Clan and probably the closest Konoha had to a princess after Tsunade left, while Naruto was the village pariah.
-However, by the time their romance actually starts (seeing as it took years for Naruto to acknowledge Hinata's feelings), he had already become the Hometown Hero who had saved the world, along with (presumably) being revealed as the son of the Fourth Hokage.
+However, by the time their romance actually starts (seeing as it took years for Naruto to acknowledge Hinata's feelings), he had already become the Homegrown Hero who had saved the world, along with (presumably) being revealed as the son of the Fourth Hokage.
 Even if anyone wanted to object a relationship between them, they couldn't because Naruto's credentials and achievements far outstripped any possible obstacles in regards to his social status.
 In fact, one could easily argue that Hinata is the one marrying above her station.

-- Peter Parker and Gwen Stacy.
+- Spider-Man.
+Peter Parker and Gwen Stacy.
 He's a poor kid from Queens trying to help his Aunt May pay the bills and make rent.
 She's a well to do high society girl whose father hangs around media tycoon J. Jonah Jameson and industrialist Norman Osborn.
 This is always forgotten with everyone remembering Gwen as The Girl Next Door

 - Legion of Super-Heroes.
 Tinya Wazzo (Phantom Girl) is the daughter of a rich, high-society family.
 Jo Nah (Ultra Boy) is a former gang member who lived on the streets.